jwe4ec/track-to-treat/README.md

   * Phase 2 specifics:
     * Use LSMH ID to refer to unique participants
       * Unlike in Phase 1, multiple LifePak IDs for a given participant are not merged into one LifePak ID
+      * Moreover, LifePak ID in youth baseline Qualtrics data is not cleaned
     * Phase 2 clean data lacks Phase 1 clean data's "time_of_day" variable
       * This is because in Phase 2 the day and night EMA surveys were both named "3T Project"
     * Phase 2 clean data's "other" variable is equivalent to Phase 1 clean data's "other_night"